wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/todo/docs/ERD.md

 - `password_hash`
   > Securely hashed password for user authentication.
 Never stored in plain
   > text.
-- `status`
-  > Current status of the user account.
-Possible values: 'active',
-  > 'inactive', 'suspended'.
+- `status`: Current account status.
+Valid values: pending, active, suspended.
 - `created_at`: Timestamp when the user account was created.
 - `updated_at`: Timestamp when the user account was last updated.
-- `deleted_at`
-  > Timestamp when the user account was soft deleted.
-Null if account is
+- `deleted_at`: Timestamp when the user account was soft deleted.
+Null if active.
-  > active.

 ### `todo_app_user_sessions`

+User authentication sessions for tracking login activity.

-User session records for authentication tracking.
-Each session represents an active login instance for a user.
-Used for audit tracing of user actions and secure session management. [todo_app_users.id](#todo_app_users)
+Stores session information for authenticated users including connection context and timestamps.
+Each session represents a single login instance and is used for audit tracing of user actions.

+Sessions are managed through identity flows and are automatically expired after a period of inactivity.
+Multiple concurrent sessions are supported per user across different devices.

+Connection context includes IP address, URL, and referrer information for security monitoring and audit purposes.

 Properties as follows:

 - `id`: Primary Key.
 - `todo_app_user_id`: Belonged user's [todo_app_users.id](#todo_app_users).
-- `ip`: IP address from which the session was established.
+- `ip`: IP address of the connection that created this session.
-- `href`: Connection URL where the session was initiated.
+- `href`: Connection URL where the session was created.
-- `referrer`: Referrer URL that directed the user to the application.
+- `referrer`: Referrer URL that directed to the session creation.
 - `created_at`: Timestamp when the session was created.
-- `expired_at`
-  > Timestamp when the session expired or was terminated.
-Null if session is
+- `expired_at`: Timestamp when the session expired.
+Null if still active.
-  > still active.

 ## Todos